-On this full-day tour, an English-speaking guide will drive you to Kötlujökull Glacier where you’ll get to explore an ice cave.
-You’ll also get to enjoy the views over the Mýrdalsjökull Ice Cap and take in the sights along the south coast from your super jeep with WiFi included on board.
-Crampons for walking on the ice at the glacier are also provided.
+On this full-day tour, an English-speaking guide will drive you to Kötlujökull Glacier where you'll get to explore an ice cave.
+You'll also get to enjoy the views over the Mýrdalsjökull Ice Cap and take in the sights along the south coast from your super jeep with WiFi included onboard.
+Crampons for walking on the snow and ice at the glacier are also provided.

 Book this tour

 If you want the super jeep experience but rather stick to our own schedule, a private driver is the way to go.
 Hiring one will allow you to remain in control of your own itinerary while having a local driver’s knowledge to boot.
-Combine the things you want to see with his suggestions and you are guaranteed an unforgettable journey.
+Combine the things you want to see with his suggestions and you are guaranteed a great trip and an unforgettable journey.